 Maybe because it tastes a bit like liniment, root beer isn’t easy to find in New Zealand.
 But to me, it tastes like old times and good memories, so once in a while I fancy a sip.

-Could be I could have convinced a distributor to import the brand I longed for, but I reckon better yet, why not brew my own.
+Could be I could have convinced a distributor to import an old favourite, but I reckon better yet, why not brew my own.
 The trouble is the main ingredient that gives root beer its traditional liniment taste — sassafras — doesn’t grow in New Zealand.
 So I had to improvise.

 Crush up a kawakawa leaf, breathe into your hand, and you’ll activate the flavour and scent, of sassafras’s peppery alternative.
 I made up an extract and mixed it with other local flavours: manuka and makomako to name two.
 Long story short, all added up, New Zealand root beer is now a flavour all its own — and it goes as fine with vanilla ice cream as any root beer should.

-The point is this: I put in the extra miles and adapted as necessary to get things right.
-And that’s how I work as a researcher, writer, and editor.
+Why Root Beer in New Zealand?
+Because when I wanted to produce a tasty beverage, I put in the hours and adapted as necessary to get things right.
+That’s how I work as a researcher, writer, and editor, too.

 Writing is a taste-driven vocation.
 A writer sensitive to readers’ wants and needs can fashion prose with plenty of zing — the same way a careful brewer can cook up a good old fashioned root beer, distinct in its flavour, yet not tasting of liniment.
-This is the kind of sensitivity I bring to my writing — the kind of sensitivity I learned brewing Root Beer in New Zealand.
+I bring this sensitivity to my writing — the kind of sensitivity I learned brewing Root Beer in New Zealand.